ccbayer/phx-horizon-theme/README.md

 ```

 This will prompt you to log in with the `master_zkbpjtktxs` user; get the password from @ccbayer.

+A git hook will run the front-end build and copy the built theme to the correct live directory.

 note that the root dir is:
 `/home/master/applications/aqqtkahyua/public_html/`